Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/strips/editing.rst

    but there are still there, winded, as in a film reel, under your frame 11: you just have deleted one of the two copies of your strip created by the cut.
-   And you can at any time get your lost frames back (just :kbd:`RMB` -click on the left arrow of the strip, then :kbd:`G` grab it to the left to display the desired number of frames again (or to the right to hid more frames -- this is another way to remove frames at the beginning/end of a strip!).
+   And you can at any time get your lost frames back (just :kbd:`RMB` click on the left arrow of the strip, then :kbd:`G` grab it to the left to display the desired number of frames again (or to the right to hid more frames -- this is another way to remove frames at the beginning/end of a strip!).